Quick Summary: Churches use a range of fundraising strategies to upgrade seating, including vision giving, sponsorship, community fundraising, loans, and social enterprise initiatives. Once funds are raised, choosing durable, flexible, commercial-grade seating ensures the investment delivers long-te

 Many churches run an annual appeal - sometimes called vision giving or impact giving.
 This appeal allows a church to raise funds over and above weekly giving; often solely used for operational costs.
 Many churches will put capital expenditure projects for church facilities, such as new carpet or new church seating, into this type of fundraising strategy.
 This method works well for churches that already have this type of vision built into their culture.

-2. An all out fundraising war!
+2. An all out church furniture fundraising push!

 Think public thermometer with rising red line, cake stalls, youth car-washes, garage sales and community drives.
 This method is often slower but seems to work well for smaller community-based churches.